-This topic contains 4 replies, has 2 voices, and was last updated by TS Paul 2 years, 7 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 3 years, 7 months ago by TS Paul.

 Thanks so much for all of your insights.
 I used to follow the Fed Trader, but he epitomizes all of the mistakes you highlight in your posts: selling after a downturn, trading based on short term news stories, and preaching secret formulas for success.

 You are the only reason I didn’t follow his advice and sell last summer after the big drop and by my calculations you saved me close to $15k.